 Samsung Electronics, this time, has taken a step forward to join hands with its government to safeguard mother earth.
 On Wednesday, the company came up with an initiative to convert all vehicles used by the company into environment-friendly vehicles by 2030.

 The South Korea-based giant company has decided to introduce eco-friendly cars in place of corporate fleet cars.
 Samsung uses 800 cars on lease which includes executive sedans and logistic vehicles.
 The giant company has taken a vow to replace all these operating vehicles with eco-friendly cars and has signed a green mobility agreement with Korea’s environment ministry.

-According to this agreement signed between Samsung and Korea’s environment ministry, the company, from this month onwards, will check on the use of diesel-driven cars at its semiconductor business sites in South Korea.
+According to this agreement signed between Samsung and Korea’s environment ministry, from this month onwards, the company will check on the use of diesel-driven cars at its semiconductor business sites in South Korea.

-Not only Samsung, but its partner companies, too, have decided to lend their consent to this initiative.
+Not only Samsung, but its partner companies, too have decided to lend their consent to this initiative.
 These partner companies have vowed to reduce the emission of greenhouse gases by replacing 2,000 cars with eco-friendly vehicles within the next 9 years.

-By 2023, Samsung along with its vendors have decided to replace 600 vehicles and in the next 4 years, by 2025, the company envisions replacing 1,900 cars.
+By 2023, Samsung along with its vendors, have decided to replace 600 vehicles and in the next 4 years, by 2025, the company envisions replacing 1,900 cars.
 The company further said that introducing eco-friendly vehicles will be able to put a toll on the annual emission of Co2 along with other global warming causing gas by almost 6,200 tons.